Ailrk-sArchives/old-home/notes/2020-08-27-ghc-extensions.md

 runMe = ...
 ```

 This is only possible with safe hasekll.
-Without IO:
+The result:

 1. The author can access IO and write arbitrary IO actions anyway.
 2. Besides that, the untrusted plugin author have no access to the `UnsafeIO` constructor; if you use template haskell you will still be able to access it, even it is not export at all.
 3. There will be no restriction on what packages the plugin author can import.
 In that case the plugin author can just pick arbitrary library with some IO operation exposed and exploit that.